cerner/fhir.cerner.com/content/dstu2/Authorization.md

 ---------------------------------------------

 ### Introduction ###
-The Cerner Authorization Server currently supports OAuth 2.0 [1] SMART [2, 3] on FHIR launch workflows.
+The Cerner Authorization Server currently supports [OAuth 2.0][1] [SMART on FHIR][5] launch workflows.
 As a client, it will require interaction between the client (your client application), the user, the authorization server, a SMART Launch server and a FHIR resource server.

 ### Registration ###
 In order for your client application to utilize any FHIR protected resources, your client application must first register.
 To do this, contact your Cerner representative with the following information, the following fields are **required**.

 * Name - Application name, this should match what the name of the app will be in the app store
 * Redirect/Callback URI
 * Email address

-You may also provide the following **optional** fields.

-* Logo URI
+* Logo URI  - The logo will need to be a [Scalable Vector Graphics][7] image
-* SMART Launch Server URI

 Once approved, a **client identifier** will be provided for use with the Cerner Authorization Server.
 As a registered client, Cerner organizations may then ask for your client application to be enabled, which is necessary in order to gain access to their protected FHIR resources.

 ### Supported Scopes ###
-The Cerner Authorization Server supports many, but not all of the SMART[7] or OAuth/OpenID Connect[1,8] scopes.
-The following scopes are supported.
+The Cerner Authorization Server supports many, but not all, of the [SMART][5] or [OAuth/OpenID Connect][6] scopes.
+The following scopes are **supported**.

 * online_access
 * launch